zero-to-agi/QA/round_1-3_AI.md

    - They create vocabularies by iteratively merging common character pairs into single tokens, balancing vocabulary size with the ability to represent rare words.

 10. **What are the differences between decoder-only, encoder-only, and encoder-decoder architectures?**
-    - Decoder-only (like GPT) generates text sequentially, encoder-only (like BERT) understands text bidirectionally, and encoder-decoder (like T5) transforms input to output sequences.
+    - **Decoder-only (like GPT) generates text sequentially, encoder-only (like BERT) understands text bidirectionally, and encoder-decoder (like T5) transforms input to output sequence**s.

 ## Training & Serving Large ML Models